Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 Based on the RSII-like model (\ref{Warped factor}), this potential $V_0(z)$ (\ref{effVScaMC}) has the volcano shape, allowing only the scalar zero mode to be localized on the brane, which is the same with the thin brane case \cite{CEFuJHEP1210}.

 Then, the localization of scalar field will be investigated with considering the coupling function $F(R)$ in the following.
-Moving forward with the Schr\"{o}dinger-like equation (\ref{SchroSca}), by setting $m_0^2=0$, we can obtain the zero mode solution as follows
+Moving forward with the Schr\"{o}dinger-like equation (\ref{SchroSca}), by setting $m_0^2=0$, we can obtain the zero mode solution

 with $N_0$ the normalization constant.
-Concerning the localization of the scalar zero mode, in terms of the coordinate transformation (\ref{coordinate trans}), there is
+Concerning the localization of the scalar zero mode, in terms of Eq. (\ref{ExprCondLocaZM}), there is

-Together with Eqs. (\ref{Warped factor}) and (\ref{FR5}), the integrand of the expression above exhibits the following asymptotic behaviors as $y\rightarrow+\infty$:
+Furthermore, the integrand above exhibits the following asymptotic behaviors as $y\rightarrow+\infty$:

-In the r.h.s of this expression, term $bcy$ in the exponential diverges to positive infinity when $y\rightarrow+\infty$.
+In the r.h.s of this expression, term $bcy$ diverges to positive infinity when $y\rightarrow+\infty$.
 The asymptotic behavior of term $(\frac54)^{t_2}t_1(\frac{b}{4+5b})^{t_2}e^{2t_2cy}$ is decided by parameter $t_2$: if $t_2<0$, this term tends to zero, and if $t_2>0$, it diverges to positive infinity.
-Thus, without any constraints on parameter $t_2$, the above expression (\ref{AsymZMSca}) converges to zero when $y\rightarrow+\infty$, and the scalar zero mode can still be localized on the thick brane.
+Thus, without any constraints on parameter $t_2$, the above expression (\ref{AsymZMSca}) converges to zero when $y\rightarrow+\infty$, and the scalar zero mode can always be localized on the thick brane.

-In light of Eq. (\ref{ZMAy0}), the localized scalar zero mode is suppressed to zero at the brane position when $t_2<0$.
+In light of Eq. (\ref{OriZMMin}), the localized scalar zero mode is suppressed to zero at the brane position when $t_2<0$.
 This condition brings about a novel perspective for the localization of scalar field, which will be presented in the last of this section.

 For the massive KK modes, we shall turn back to the Schr\"{o}dinger-like equation (\ref{SchroSca}).
-Since there is no analytical expression for the effective potential (\ref{effVSca}) concerning the coordinate $z$.
-Based on the coordinate transformation (\ref{coordinate trans}), the effective potential can be expressed in terms of the coordinate $y$ as
+Since there is no analytical expression for the effective potential (\ref{effVSca}) concerning coordinate $z$.
+Based on the coordinate transformation (\ref{coordinate trans}), the effective potential can be expressed in terms of coordinate $y$ as

 where the prime denotes the derivative with respect to $y$.
 By substituting the warp factor (\ref{Warped factor}) and the function $F(R)$ (\ref{FR5}) into the above expression, we can get

 From this expression, the behaviors of the effective potential at position $y=0$ and positive infinity are: